MileHacker Logo

 Ancient Roots

 Suzhou, Anhui, is a long and rich history, stretching back millennia.
 Its location at a crossroads of ancient trade routes and waterways took a significant part in its development.
 The area saw early human settlement, with archaeological findings pointing to communities existing here well before recorded history.
 During the Spring and Autumn Period (771–476 BC) and the Warring States Period (475–221 BC), this region fell under the influence of various powerful states.
-It became a strategic location due to its fertile land and the capacity to reach transportation networks.
+It became a strategic location due to its fertile land and the ability to reach transportation networks.
 The Qin Dynasty (221–206 BC), which unified China, established administrative control over the area.

 Grand Canal's Influence